Training Delivery: Content in the Cloud

 The cloud is a system in which content is stored, maintained and accessed on a remote server rather than your own machine.
 The web is a perfect example: with internet access, you can use your humble laptop to perform miracles like viewing satellite images of the entire earth or crunching numbers with powerful software in massive databases.
 When it comes to training, one example would be a learning portal that organizes and maintains your company’s training curriculum.

 Why should I use the cloud for training?

-Some companies use face-to-face meetings and paper manuals as their primary method of training, and therefore don’t benefit from the power of the cloud.
+Some companies use face-to-face meetings and paper manuals as their primary type of training method, and therefore don’t benefit from the power of the cloud.
 If you don’t use the cloud, here’s what you’re missing out on:

 - Access: When training collateral isn’t stored in the cloud, it’s sent from training developer to training manager to employee, with other potential stops along the way.
 With this system, employees can have trouble getting their hands on the training they need.
 With a cloud-based system, only a link to the learning portal, a password and a request to complete the training is sent to each employee—no email chains to wade through or manuals to lose.
 And everyone has access to the same material at the same time.

 - Document control: Jobs involving complicated, highly-regulated procedures require workers to stay on top of the latest techniques.
 When operational documents are updated and sent to employees, it’s easy to confuse them with the previous version.
 When you maintain the latest documents and up-to-date training courses in the cloud, you can be confident that your employees are staying current.